nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Estimating the evolutionary rate](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&l=clock&m=div&p=full)

 We can plot the divergence (number of mutations per site) as a function of each sample's date to get a sense of how rapidly the virus is mutating.
-Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 1 × 10<sup>-3</sup> substitutions/site/year consistent with previous estimates of the evolutionary rates of Ebola species.
+Preliminary analyses suggests the virus has been accumulating mutations at a rate of roughly 1.3 × 10<sup>-3</sup> substitutions/site/year consistent with previous estimates of the evolutionary rates of Ebola species.
-This early in the outbreak, this estimate is fairly rough and sensitive to uncertainty in the root position.
+This early in the outbreak, the estimate is fairly rough and sensitive to uncertainty in the root position.

 Please see [virological.org](https://virological.org/c/ebolavirus/bundibugyo-ebolavirus/57) for more detailed analyses and discussions of the evolutionary rate and its consequences.